DISCOUNT on the July 19 departure

 Third day

-Žakan and arrival in Smokvica
+Žakan and arrival at Smokvica

 Fourth day

-Leaving the Kornati Islands and arriving in Murter
+Leaving the Kornati Islands and Arriving in Murter

 Fifth day